jbrekes/sql_queries/churn-calculation/README.md

 # Day-7 Churn Calculation in Games

-This repository contains a Databricks notebook that calculates Day-7 churn for specific games.
+This repository contains a Databricks notebook that demonstrates advanced SQL skills by calculating Day-7 churn for specific games.
 The notebook extracts and processes game event data to determine whether players have churned (not played for 7 or more days) and aggregates the results for analysis.

 ## Tables Used

 1. `round_event_raw`: Contains data related to the rounds played in each game.
 This table provides information about the players, rounds, applications, and more.

 2. `room_lkp`: A lookup table that contains all available rooms (levels) designed for each game.
 This table provides additional information about the rooms, such as names and locations.

+## Highlights and Tools

+- **Widget Usage**: The notebook showcases the use of Databricks widgets to dynamically set the processing date, offering flexibility in analyzing different time periods.

+- **Common Table Expressions (CTEs)**: The SQL code employs CTEs to break down complex logic into manageable steps, enhancing code readability and maintainability.

+- **Window Functions**: The use of window functions, such as `ROW_NUMBER()` and `LEAD()`, enables advanced data manipulations and temporal analysis.

+- **Conditional Logic**: Conditional statements and calculations, including `CASE` expressions, are used to categorize and derive meaningful insights from the data.

+- **Delta Tables**: The notebook demonstrates the use of Delta tables to efficiently store and manage the churn analysis results, allowing for faster queries and optimizations.

 ## How It Works